Catalan literature: Lyric poetry

 The first widespread vernacular writing in any Romance language was the lyric poetry of the troubadours, who composed in Occitan.
 Since Occitan and Catalan are often indistinguishable before the 14th century, it is not surprising that many Catalans composed in the Occitan poetic koiné.
 The first Catalan troubadour (trobadors) may be Berenguier de Palazol, active around 1150, who wrote only cançons (love songs in the courtly tradition).
 Guerau III de Cabrera and Guillem de Berguedà, active in the generation after, were noted exponents of the ensenhamen and sirventes genres respectively.
 During this early period Occitan literature was patronised by the rulers of Catalonia—not surprisingly considering their wide involvement in Occitanian politics and as Counts of Provence.
 Alfonso II patronised many composers, not just from Catalonia, and even wrote Occitan poetry himself.
-The tradition of royal troubadours continued with his descendants Peter III James II of Aragon, the anonymous known only as "Lo bord del rei d'Arago", and Frederick II of Sicily.
+The tradition of royal troubadours continued with his descendants Peter III and James II of Aragon, the anonymous known only as "Lo bord del rei d'Arago", and Frederick II of Sicily.
 The most prolific Catalan troubadour during the ascendancy of Occitan as language of literature, was Cerverí de Girona, who left behind more than one hundred works.
 He was the most prolific troubadour of any nationality.

 In the early 13th century, Raimon Vidal, from Besalú, composed his poetic grammar, the Razos de trobar ("Purposes of Composition").
 This was the earliest and perhaps most influential Occitan lyric treatise.
 The troubadour lyric followed the Catalans to Sicily later in the century, where Jaufre de Foixa composed a Regles de trobar ("Rules for Composing") modelled on Vidal's earlier work.
-A third Catalan treatise on the language of the troubadours and composing lyric poetry, the Mirall de trobar ("Mirror of Composition"), was written by a Majorcan, Berenguer d'Anoia.
+A third Catalan treatise on the language of the troubadours and composing lyric poetry, the Mirall de trobar ("Mirror of Composition"), was written by a Mallorcan, Berenguer d'Anoia.